 Current harm reduction responses in Finland include outreach work and local health counselling centres.
 In addition, some harm reduction activities are carried out at treatment units.
 Outreach work mainly involves street patrols, with the aim of mediating between drug users and the official care system.
 Peer work is used in several locations and focuses on reaching the most excluded and hardest to reach groups of drug users.

-Health counselling centres are low-threshold facilities catering for problem drug users, offering: referral to treatment; case management; information on drug-related diseases and risks such as overdoses; needle exchange; testing of infectious diseases and vaccinations; and small-scale healthcare.
-It should be noted that referral to treatment is considered an integral component of harm reduction services in Finland.
+Health counselling centres are low-threshold facilities catering for problem drug users, offering: referral to treatment; case management; information on drug-related diseases and risks such as overdoses; provision of injecting equipment; testing for infectious diseases and vaccination provision; and limited healthcare.
+It should be noted that referral to treatment for infectious diseases and for dependencies is considered an integral component of harm reduction services in Finland.
 However, there is some variation in service provision, depending on the facilities.
-The health counselling centres that provide sterile injecting equipment to prevent infectious diseases are located mainly in cities of over 100 000 inhabitants, and are available at about 35 locations across Finland (25 fixed sites, two sites serviced by outreach workers and 13 sites serviced by needle and syringe programme vans).
+The health counselling centres that provide sterile injecting equipment to prevent infectious diseases are located mainly in cities of over 100 000 inhabitants, and are available at about 30 locations across Finland (26 fixed sites, one site serviced by outreach workers and 13 sites serviced by needle and syringe programme vans).

-According to available data, the number of clients using the needle and syringe programmes at health counselling centres has significantly increased during the period 2001–10, from 8 400 to more than 14 000 individual clients reached.
-In recent years, client numbers seem to have stabilised at around 11 000.
-The number of syringes given out has increased year on year from 950 000 in 2001 to 3.8 million in 2013.
+According to available data, the number of clients using needle and syringe programmes at health counselling centres significantly increased during the period 2001–10, and the number of service users increased from 8 400 to more than 14 000 individuals.
+Between 2011 and 2013 client numbers stabilised at 11 000 but in 2014 more than 14 000 clients were reported by the services.
+The number of syringes given out has increased year on year from 950 000 in 2001 to 4.5 million in 2014.
 Needles and syringes can also be purchased without medical prescription at most pharmacies in Finland, and pharmacies play a key role in needle and syringe provision in areas where there are no health counselling centres.

 In Finland the HBV vaccine is recommended for several high-risk groups, including prisoners and injecting drug users.

-Finland is not a prime target of the worldwide drug trade; however, the drug trade is professional and dominated by organised crime groups with strong international connections to the neighbouring countries of Estonia and Lithuania.
+Finland is not a prime target of the worldwide drug trade; however, the drug trade is professional and dominated by organised crime groups with strong international connections to the neighbouring countries of Estonia, Lithuania and Sweden.
 Because of its location, Finland is increasingly seen as a route to Russia for cocaine and hashish, for example.

 While the Finnish drug market is fairly stable, there is concern over an increase in the domestic cultivation of cannabis and its professionalisation, and the smuggling of amphetamines, ecstasy and other synthetic psychoactive substances and narcotic pharmaceuticals.
-The supply of hashish mainly originates from Morocco, reaching the Finnish market from central or eastern Europe.
+Hashish mainly originates in Morocco, reaching the Finnish market from central or eastern Europe.
 Amphetamine is smuggled to Finland mostly via Sweden and Estonia, primarily from western European sources.
 The availability of heroin in the Finnish market plummeted after 2001, and it was replaced by buprenorphine.
-The number of Subutex tablets seized, smuggled into Finland from France, increased.
-Smaller amounts had been brought in mainly from diverted foreign prescriptions, primarily from Estonia.
-However, since it is no longer possible to import Subutex legally under prescriptions signed in Estonia, other countries like Sweden, the United Kingdom, Lithuania and countries in the Far East (via the Internet) have emerged as potential sources.
+In the earlier years, Subutex was mainly diverted from illegal prescriptions in Estonia and Latvia.
+Although the shipping route between Tallinn and Helsinki remains a major channel for smuggling buprenorphine-based medications, recently mainly from Lithuania, they are often also smuggled from France, and recently also from Norway, via the northern route through Sweden.
 The increased availability of new psychoactive substances (NPS) is one of the emerging trends of the Finnish drug scene, and they are usually ordered online from abroad.
-In 2010, for the first time ever, police discovered a local production site of synthetic drugs and the quantities of mCPP tablets seized indicated that the production was intended for export.
+In 2010, for the first time ever, police discovered a local production site of synthetic drugs and the quantity of mCPP tablets seized indicated that the production was intended for export.
 NPS are mainly imported via mail or express cargo services from the Netherlands, the United Kingdom, Poland and Germany.

 A ‘drug offence’ includes possession (whether for personal use or supply), manufacturing, growing, smuggling, selling and dealing.
 There is no specific offence of dealing or trafficking.
 The penalties for a drug offence range from a fine to a maximum of two years’ imprisonment, while an aggravated drug offence is punishable by 1–10 years’ imprisonment.
 Aggravating circumstances for a drug offence include, for example: substances considered as ‘very dangerous’; large quantities of drugs; considerable financial profit; or if the offender acts as a member of a group that has been organised for the express purpose of committing such an offence.